cryptoadvance/specter-desktop/docs/WalletCreationGuide.md

 #### Multi-Sig Wallets Examples:

 - A group of friends setting up a multi-signature Specter wallet for a shared investment fund, where multiple devices are required to authorize transactions, enhancing security.
+For more detailed guidance on setting up such a wallet, refer to our [Multi-Sig Wallet Guide](docs/multisig-guide.md).
 - A cryptocurrency exchange using a multi-signature setup with several hardware wallets to protect customer funds against a single point of failure.
+Our [Multi-Sig Wallet Guide](docs/multisig-guide.md) offers comprehensive steps and best practices for implementing such a secure system.

 ## Step-by-Step Guide for Single-Sig Wallets